zhuo-che21/SPIN/README.md

 --sim-cycles=10000 --injectionrate=`j`
 ```

-Also you could run
+Also, you could run
 ```bash
 ./build/NULL/gem5.opt configs/example/project.py
 ```
-directly after build the architecture, which is an integrated command files to get all datas used in our analysis on ``gem5/network_stats_project.txt''.
-(It takes long time)
+directly after building the architecture, which is an integrated command file to get all data used in our analysis on ``gem5/network_stats_project.txt''.
+(It takes a long time)